rahaneom/online-retail-data-analysis/README.md

 # 🛍️ Online Retail Data Analysis

 A high-performance data analysis project built on **Google Colab** to explore, clean, and analyze large-scale online retail datasets.
-This project uses **Pandas** and **FireDucks** to handle more than **30 million transactions** and extract deep insights about customer behavior.
+This project uses **Pandas** to handle more than **30 million transactions** and extract deep insights about customer behavior.

 ---